thomaswilburn/Weir/readme.md

 3. Create a Postgres database, using the <var>createdb</var> command.

-4. Copy the cfg-example.json file to cfg.json, and edit it to fill in your database information, as well as some other configuration options.
-I recommend having an
+4. Copy the cfg-example.json file to cfg.json, and edit it to fill in your database information (type should be "postgres"), as well as some other configuration options.
+I recommend having an <var>updateInterval</var> of 15 (it's in minutes) and a
-<var>updateInterval</var> of 15 (it's in minutes) and a <var>expirationDate</var> of 30
+<var>expirationDate</var> of 30 (it's in days).
+You'll also need to turn on LESS
-(it's in days).
-You'll also need to turn on LESS compilation, unless you want to generate the rss.css file yourself.
+compilation, unless you want to generate the rss.css file yourself.

 5. Kick off the Weir process with the followign command, which will build the client-side files and start the HTTP server, then just leave it running.